naiborhujosua/naiborhujosua.github.io/aboutme.md

 With over four years of experience in various industries, I have utilized AI capabilities to solve business problems in insurance, transportation, and education.
 My areas of expertise include statistical learning, predictive modeling, Large Language Models, and interpretable machine learning.
-Subscribe to Indonesian Engineer’s Newsletter where I share content about designing machine learning and deep learning systems from a software engineering perspective.
+I share content about designing machine learning and deep learning systems from a software engineering perspective.

 On top of that, I enjoy spending my leisure time reading books and running.
 I have taken part in Jakarta Marathon 2015 and Osaka Marathon 2020.
 I am participating in the 2024 Challenges to read over 100 books on topics such as machine learning, content creation, writing, and solopreneurship.